gigawhitlocks/zuul/README.md

     - A great chat app should be free (as in freedom) for even the smallest online communities.

   - Easy to deploy
+  - Run your own.
     - Remember Diaspora?
 Like that.
-Run your own
       - But Zuulio's actually useful with just a few people, so momentum is less of an issue.
+    - Also this way the software might have use if HS doesn't want to use it for some reason

   - Modular plugins for things like moderators and emoji which may be loaded or unloaded per deployment.
     - Hacker School is my primary target, but great software is reusable and it'd be fun to run a private one